 Taniya Mishra’s work and life revolve around language and, now, children.
 A speech researcher who speaks five languages, she works on expressive speech synthesis (see profile).
 Her StorEBook project, a children's e-reader, explores how best to make voices embody a character’s emotions so a wolf sounds scary and a teacup sounds cute.
 Her own children (serving as a built-in user base) love the "story game" though probably miss its larger goal—improving speech synthesis for everyone.

 In a profile on the AT&T Labs website, Oliver Spatscheck talks about what inspired his interest in computers as well as his research today exploring the complex interactions between network layers.
-His work in measuring these interactions and understanding them in depth helped lead to the AT&T Application Resource Optimization (ARO), an open-source diagnostic tool to help developers optimize their apps for better performance and longer battery life.
+His work in measuring these interactions and understanding them in depth helped lead to the AT&T Application Resource Optimizer (ARO), an open-source diagnostic tool to help developers optimize their apps for better performance and longer battery life.